 Welcome to Metro Little Rock: Sherwood

 When locals need an escape, they head to one of Sherwood’s 17 recreational facilities and parks.
-The Bill Harmon Recreation Center is outfitted with a gymnasium, walking track, Olympic-sized pool and exercise equipment — making it a great place to join friends for a workout.
+The Bill Harmon Recreation Center is outfitted with a gymnasium, walking track, Olympic-sized pool and exercise equipment — a great place to join friends for a workout.
 Golf fanatics can head to The Greens at North Hills Golf Course for a round followed by celebratory drinks at the on-site Joey’s Bar & Grill.